Vector-wise Joint Diagonalization of Almost Commuting Matrices: Introduction

-see the notation list at the end of this section for notations used here.
-For the sake of applications \cite{eynard2012multimodal,glashoff2013matrix,gygi2003computation,kovnatsky2013coupled}, we will be mainly focusing on real matrices, but all the results and discussions can be adapted to the complex case easily.
-It may be clear, but worth emphasizing that any approximate solution to \eqref{eq:problem} gives a potential pair of commuting matrices $(A',B') = (U \Lad_1 U^T, U \Lad_2 U^T)$ satisfying the estimate \eqref{eq:linest}.
-The problem \eqref{eq:problem} is generally very difficult to solve by the existing manifold optimization techniques, since the operator norm involved is closely related to the Finsler geometry \cite{bhatia2007spectral} that is a rather uncommon structure in the optimization community.
+In view of practical applications \cite{eynard2012multimodal,glashoff2013matrix,gygi2003computation}, we will focus on real matrices, but all the results and discussions can be adapted to the complex case easily.
+It may be clear but worth emphasizing that any approximate solution to \eqref{eq:problem} gives a potential pair of commuting matrices $(A',B') = (U D_1 U^T, U D_2 U^T)$ satisfying the estimate \eqref{eq:linest}.
+The problem \eqref{eq:problem} is generally very difficult to solve by the existing manifold optimization techniques, since the operator norm involved is closely related to the Finsler geometry \cite{bhatia2007spectral}, which is a rather uncommon structure in the optimization community.
 Even if we replace the operator norm with the Frobenius one, \eqref{eq:problem} is still a challenging problem, due to the non-convexity of the objective function and the Stiefel manifold constraint.
 One old but popular method is a Jacobi-type algorithm represented in \cite{B-G1993} with ideas dating back to \cite{eberlein1970solution,goldstine1959procedure}.
-This algorithm minimizes the off-diagonal objective function:
+This algorithm minimizes the off-diagonal objective function: for Hermitian matrices $A$ and $B$,

-by using a sequence of unitary transformations constructed from Givens rotation matrices:
+by a sequence of unitary transformations constructed from Givens rotation matrices: